Youssef Al Hariri (PhD Informatics, MSc AI)

-Youssef AL Hariri is a PhD student at ILCC, School of Informatics, the University of Edinburgh.
-He received his BSc (Honors) in Computer Engineering from Qatar University in 2017, and MSc in Artificial Intelligence from the University of Edinburgh in 2018.
+Youssef AL Hariri is a Research Associate at the ILCC, School of Informatics, the University of Edinburgh.
+He received his BSc (Honors) in Computer Engineering from Qatar University in 2017, MSc in Artificial Intelligence from the University of Edinburgh in 2018, and, recently, he achieved his PhD.
 He is interested in studies related to social computing, social network analysis and NLP.
 He occupied different educational positions to integrate the STEM in regular classes.
-Currently, he studies how to extract and understand the main characteristics of online Arab communities based on their contributions, interactions and networks dynamics.
+Currently, he studies how to extract and understand the main characteristics of online communities based on their interactions, contributions, and networks dynamics.
 He participated in different research studies as a co-author.

 MSc Artificial Intelligence with Destinction (School of Informatics, The University of Edinburgh 2018)